katzur/story-sparks/TESTING.md

 For the Python testing I used PEP8 and [flake8](https://pypi.org/project/flake8/) to check for any syntax errors.
 The errors found (please refer to the screenshot below) can be ignored, as they are automatically generated files (such as migrations).
 Formatting errors for settings.py were ignored to not disrupt the settings functionality for AUTH_PASSWORD_VALIDATORS.
-Imported but unused for empty test files, models and admin files were ignored as well, as they don't disrupt the fuctionality and are irrelevant.
+Imported but unused for empty test files, models and admin files were ignored as well, as they don't disrupt the functionality and are irrelevant.
 <details> <summary> flake8 </summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/flake1.png">
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/flake2.png">